hashicorp/terraform-enterprise-helm/docs/upgrades_and_rollback.md

 ## Pre-upgrade Validation

-Before upgrading Terraform Enterprise, run a preupgrade check as a one-shot Kubernetes Job.
+Before upgrading Terraform Enterprise, run a preupgrade check as a standalone Kubernetes Job.

 What the preupgrade check does: